 How Emptiness Appears in Daily Life

-Emptiness isn’t just an abstract mood; it changes how you think, behave, and relate to others.
+Emptiness isn’t just a mood; it changes how you think, behave, and relate to others.
 Spotting its signs can help you take targeted action.

 Common Signs